OpenDataDSL/documentation/docs/product/User Guides/Web Portal/Web Portal.md

 ## Views
 OpenDataDSL views focus on various aspects of information in both the public and private spaces

-### Curves View
+### Smart Data View
-The curves view allows you to manage and build your own forward curves.
+The smart data view allows you to create, edit and view all your smart timeseries and curves.

+### Geo Data
+The geo data view gives you access to the stored geometry in your objects/documents.
+You can filter your data to zoom-in on the locations within the map

 ### Data View
 The data view gives you direct access to all the TimeSeries and Curves in OpenDataDSL.